About Graperide 2021

 The mountainbike course is a challenging jaunt through varied features of the Wairau river bed taking in beautiful views up the Wairau valley and across the plains to the Southern Valleys.
 Best suited to beginner to intermediate riders, the course includes a number of different surfaces and some twisting singletrack through an established pine plantation.
 Starting and finishing at The Vines Village, the short (20km) and long (40km) courses offer something for everyone.

 How to get here

-By Bluebridge ferry (with Whitehaven GrapeRide discount of 35% on their flexifare) from Wellington to Picton.
+By Bluebridge ferry (with Whitehaven GrapeRide discounts on their flexifare) from Wellington to Picton (and back again).
 Walk your bike on and the bike travels free, thanks Bluebridge.